The 20 Best Trichohepatoenteric Syndrome Doctors in Japan

 Tokyo, JP

-Masakazu Kohda practices in Tokyo, Japan.
+Masakazu Kohda practices practicing medicine in Tokyo, Japan.
 Mr. Kohda is rated as an Experienced expert by MediFind in the treatment of Trichohepatoenteric Syndrome.
-His top areas of expertise are Leigh Syndrome, Mitochondrial Complex V Deficiency, Juvenile Polyposis Syndrome, and Trichohepatoenteric Syndrome.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Leigh Syndrome, Mitochondrial Complex V Deficiency, Juvenile Polyposis Syndrome, and Trichohepatoenteric Syndrome.

 Experienced in Trichohepatoenteric Syndrome